Budget Travel – How to Save Money While Traveling

 Hostels are one of the primary means of keeping your costs down while traveling.
 Sure, in theory you can couchsurf eternally.
 Theoretically.
 Maybe.
 Barring that, hostels are your best friend when backpacking on a budget.

-So yeah, if you want to save money while traveling stay in hostels.
+So yeah, if you want to save money while traveling stay in hostels over hotels.

 Here are some other ways how to make money traveling.